Skip to content

 emptying it of everything, including hunger.

-She doesn’t care for watermelon
+You don’t care for watermelon

 but I continue to present it, bowl after bowl.